LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## My first Rails apps deployed

 About a year ago I launched (deployed) my first two Rails apps, [GeoGardening](https://geogardening.app/) and [SlopeCS](https://slopecs.com/) with fly.io and everything was great.
 I was still building, testing - learning how to get "Hello World" out to the actual world for the very first time.
-Then, on New Years Eve 2024, all of that changed and I was thrust into a 4-month ongoing battle against the spam bots.
+Then, on New Years Eve 2024, all of that changed and I was thrust into a 4-month ongoing battle against the spambots.

-I share my timeline and my own Anti-BOT time Checklist below; in progress.
+Further below, I share my timeline and my own Anti-BOT Checklist.
 Some tactics implemented and others I have yet to try.

 ### Getting to the BOT-tom of suspicious sign ups

-Shortly after upgrading my apps' servers in late 2024 to be "always on", they each suddenly received A TON of activity and I didn't find out until it was too late.
+Shortly after upgrading my apps' servers in late 2024 to be "always on" or not suspended, they each suddenly received A TON of activity and I didn't find out until it was too late.

-My apps have email authentication, password reset, and send a welcome email after a User account is created; pretty basic stuff, right?
+My apps use email-based authentication, password reset, and send a welcome message after a User account is created; pretty basic stuff, right?

-One day I received an email from Postmark, my email service provider, noting that I had reached my monthly quota of 100 emails on the free plan.
+That was until that one day I received an email from Postmark, my email service provider, noting that I had surpassed my monthly quota of 100 emails on their free plan.

 "Wait, what?!
-I didn't do that much testing this month?
-Maybe it's real users?"
+I didn't do THAT much testing this month.
+Maybe these are real users?"

-I logged into Postmark to find over 140 "Welcome" and "password reset" emails were sent with a very high bounce and spam rate, hurting my deliverability score, and immediately filling my monthly quota by + 40%!
-Many of the emails looked legit, @gmail domains, but the usernames were suspicious: like kdsjc67df(at)gmail.com
+I logged into Postmark to find over 140 "Welcome" and "Password reset" emails were sent with a very high bounce and spam rate, hurting my deliverability score, and immediately filling my monthly quota by + 40%!
+Many of the emails looked legit, @gmail domains, but the usernames were suspicious: like `kdsjc67df(at)gmail.com`

 Next, I logged into the production console and looked at the User table in my production database...

 Over 1,400 user accounts had been created with about 15 new ones coming in every day!

-"Wait -- did I stumble upon a massive, unicorn success?!"
+"Wait - did I stumble upon a massive, unicorn success?!"

 No...
 In fact, it turned out all users besides my few test accounts were fake - all created by bots - every single one.
-Major disappointment!
+Big disappointment!

-I started to panic - will Postmark close my account and blacklist my domain?!
+I started to worry - will Postmark penalize me or close my account and blacklist my domain?!

 No, this must happen all of the time, it's basic stuff, just gotta fix it; the Rails Way.

 ## Fixing bots, the Rails Way

 I'm using Rails 8 and Devise for authentication.
-After Googling and asking AI for tips on how to mitigate these bots, I turned to the Rails Guides to see what they had to say, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).
+After Googling, asking AI, and the X community for tips on how to mitigate these bots, I turned to the authoritative Rails Guides to see what they had to say, see [Securing Rails Applications](https://edgeguides.rubyonrails.org/security.html).

 ### CAPTCHAs, positive and negative

-Section [6.3.
-CAPTCHAs](https://edgeguides.rubyonrails.org/security.html#captchas) from tbe Guides mentions different types of bots and common ways to combat them with two methods of differentiating bots from humans, positive and negative:
+Particularly interesting is Section [6.3.
+CAPTCHAs](https://edgeguides.rubyonrails.org/security.html#captchas) from the Guides.
+It describes different types of bots and common ways to combat them with two methods of differentiating bots from humans, positive and negative CAPTCHAs.

 #### Positive CAPTCHA

-A user proves they are human and the bot fails the test.
+A user proves they are human with a test and the bot fails.

-Example: A user completes a test, usually an image-related quiz.
+Example: A user completes a test to submit the form, usually an image-related quiz, which validates the submission.

 #### Negative CAPTCHA

-A bot proves they are not human and the human passes the test.
+A bot proves they are not human with a test and the human passes.

-Example: A bot fills the honeypot fields that are invisible to the human.
+Example: A bot completes the invisible honeypot form fields which discards the submission.

 ## First, what are "bots"?

-In the context of the internet and web apps, bots (robots) are automated programs that perform tasks on the web.
+In the context of the internet and websites, bots (robots) are automated programs that perform tasks on the web.

 Some bots are helpful (like search engine crawlers), while others can be disruptive or malicious (like spam bots).